 ELECTRIC ENERGY SERVICE SCHEDULES

-The Parties acknowledge that the terms and conditions of this Agreement are based upon ECS receiving electric energy servicefrom CDEC under CDEC's Class A Firm Power Rate Schedule No. 21 for Large Industrial Transmission Service with the Rebate Structure, as it is currently proposed for approval by the New Mexico Public Utility Commission in Docket No._________ which is attached hereto as Exhibit "B" (the "No. 21 Schedule").
-If on or prior to March 1, 2000, the No. 21 Schedule is not available to ECS or the terms and conditions of the No. 21 Schedule, as it currently is proposed, have been materially changed, Customer shall choose one of the following two options at any time prior to March 1, 2000:
+Upon execution of this Agreement, ECS shall negotiate with CDEC to obtain electric energy service under CDEC's Class A Firm Power Rate Schedule No. 21 for Large Industrial Transmission Service with the Rebate Structure, as it is currently proposed for approval by the New Mexico Public Utility Commission in Docket No._________ which is attached hereto as Exhibit "B" (the "No. 21 Schedule").
+The Parties acknowledge that the terms and conditions of this Agreement are based upon ECS receiving electric energy service from CDEC under No. 21 Schedule with Rebate Structure.
+If on or prior to March 1, 2000, the No. 21 Schedule with Rebate Structure is not available to ECS or the terms and conditions of the No. 21 Schedule with Rebate Structure, as it currently is proposed, have been materially changed, Customer shall choose one of the following two options at any time prior to March 1, 2000:

-(a) Pay to ECS a lump sum payment of $______________ and ECS will provide Compression Services to Customer in accordance with the terms and conditions of this Agreement, as if ECS has entered into an agreement with CDEC under the No. 21 Schedule without the Rebate Structure; or
+(a) Pay to ECS a lump sum payment of $7,000,000 and ECS will provide Compression Services to Customer in accordance with the terms and conditions of this Agreement, as if ECS has entered into an agreement with CDEC under the No. 21 Schedule without the Rebate Structure; or